What is it?

 The Bike Leg

-As with all RIAK ONLINE sessions/events, the cycling element will take place via the free immersive training platform RGT Cycling.
+As with all our sessions/events, the cycling element will take place via the free immersive training platform RGT Cycling.
+This is how we can have athletes joining the in-studio race from the comfort of their own homes.
 Each week the bike course, carefully chosen to balance the race alongside a specific run distance, will take place over one of the following RGT courses:

 - Canary Wharf